KhalisFoundation/sttm-desktop/README.md

 Create file packaging/keys.json using packaging/keys-sample.json and enter location of private key for SSH access to remote server where version number will be stored

 ##Running
- * Run `npm start` in the repository root
+ * Run `yarn start` in the repository root

 ##Packaging
- * Run `npm run dist:osx` on macOS or `npm run dist:win` on Windows to create and upload the app
+ * Run `yarn run dist:osx` on macOS or `yarn run dist:win` on Windows to create and upload the app